 Biography

-Katherine deCourcy is a research assistant at the Economic Policy Institute.
+Katherine deCourcy (she/her) is a research assistant at the Economic Policy Institute.
 She joined EPI in January 2022 and supports EPI economists’ and policy analysts’ work on a variety of issue areas, including macroeconomic and labor market analysis and the federal budget and taxes.
 As a research assistant, she collects, analyzes, and presents economic data, creates data visualizations, and helps prepare articles and blog posts for publication.

 Education